matochondrion/til/git/extract_lines_to_file.md

-# Extract Selected Lines to File With w:
+# Extract selected lines to file with w:

 * `shift-v` to visually select some lines
 * `:w path/to/new/file.rb<Enter>` to save those lines to a new file